-Appellant's Position: Appellant recommends lengthening the monitoring period to seven or more years and increasing the number of trees to be planted.
+Appeal Ground No. 13: Appellant recommends lengthening the monitoring period to seven or more years and increasing the number of trees to be planted.

-With respect to the monitoring period, please see Findings and Decision relating to the Seventh Ground of Appeal, incorporated here by reference.
-Staff recommended, and Applicant accepted, and the Board revised the monitoring period from five to seven years.
+Staff Response: With respect to the monitoring period, please see Staff Response to Appeal Ground No. 7.
+Staff recommends, and Applicant accepts, revising the monitoring period to seven years.
 This change is reflected in the revised version of Mitigation Measure 6-1 at Attachment 8.
-Regarding the number of trees planted and tree planting ratios, see Staff Response to Appeal Ground No. 4, as well as the Ascent Report (April 2021, Attachment 13,) and Ascent's Memorandum (November 2021, Attachment 3), all of which are incorporated here by reference.
+Regarding the number of trees planted and tree planting ratios, see Staff Response to Appeal Ground No. 4, as well as the Ascent Report (April 2021, Attachment 13,) and Ascent's Memorandum (November 2021, Attachment 3).